-The goal of Uppsala Health Summit 2020 is to support the work that take place on global and national levels to address antimicrobial resistance and to move from awareness of risks to actions that make a difference, with a special focus on antibiotic resistance.
-In workshops and in plenary sessions, the program will center on sharing strategies to shift social norms and changing behaviour.
-We will identify existing scalable, evidence-based solutions and explore how they can be adjusted to different settings.
-What can we learn from other fields and do we need to reframe our messages to different target groups for a start?
+The goal of Uppsala Health Summit 2020 is to support the work that take place on global and national levels to address antimicrobial resistance with a special focus on improving knowledge and changing behaviours.
+In workshops and in plenary sessions, the program will center on strategies for sustained change in behaviours.
+We will identify existing scalable, evidence-based solutions and discuss obstacles for implementation.
+What can we learn from other fields and do we need to reframe the messages for a start?

 The dialogue at the summit will focus on:

 - Making Sense of Antibiotic Resistance: Communicate for Change